 Yet why?
 Why now does Gideon include some of the very ones he just sent home, not to mention including some he didn't even invite the first time?
 Was the task too much for the 300?
 Actually, it was too much for the 300 before the battle even started!
-But that's not the reason Gideon involved the other Israelites.
+That's not the reason Gideon involved the other Israelites.

 I think this is.
-This was no time to hoard the victory, but share it.
+This was no time to hoard God's victory, but share it.
 God didn't raise up Gideon merely to deliver Israel from Midian, but also to restore Israel to Himself.
 It was Gideon's job to restore Israel's confidence in God.

-Remember, until this day the Israelites had been away from God.
-And they'd lost hope.
+Remember, until this day, the Israelites had been away from God.
+And they were suffering because of it, so much so that they'd lost hope.

-Maybe you can relate.
-Is your life a wreck?
-God's aim isn't merely to get rid of our problems, but to restore us to Himself.
-He created us to live for Him.
+Perhaps you can relate.
+Perhaps you've distanced yourself from the Lord, and you're suffering because of it, and you've lost hope that things could ever be different.
+My friend, know this.
+God's agenda isn't merely to get rid of our problems.
+It's to restore us to Himself.

+God has created us to live for Him.
 In Judges He raised up deliverers to restore His people.
-But they were just types of what He would eventually do through the Ultimate Deliverer.
-Who's that?
-It's Jesus Christ.
+But they were just an anticipation, a type, of what He would eventually do through the Ultimate Deliverer, Jesus the Messiah.